AlexLabontu/networking_basic/README.md

 # networking_basic

-This project has 3 different programs
+This project has 2 different programs ment to be a reference for networking

-Fire, tries to create an exeption in the firewall.

 server, listens for connections and starts a chat